-A Health Savings Account (HSA) is an account established exclusively for the purpose of paying qualified medical expenses incurred by the account beneficiary (eligible individual).
+A Health Savings Account (HSA) is an account established under Section 223 for the purpose of paying qualified medical expenses incurred by the account beneficiary (eligible individual).

 Both Individual HSAs and HSAs offered by employers are available.
 We focus on HSAs offered as an employee benefit for our purposes here.